 It’s difficult to obtain an accurate number of underwater caves due to the blurred line that separates what might be considered a “cave” from small fissures.
 However, the main Caicos Islands each have at least several systems that are large enough for an experienced cave diver to explore.

 Many of the caves found inland are not visibly connected on the surface to the ocean, yet are tidal.
 No clear and uninterrupted subterranean connection to the ocean has been found (which doesn’t mean that they don’t exist) at any inland system.
-However, one quite small and tidal 200 foot (60 meter) wide shallow pond on East Caicos shows evidence of an underwater cave system and supports a thriving barracuda population, even though it’s located nearly a mile (1.5 km) inland!
+However, one quite small and tidal 200-foot (60 m) wide shallow pond on East Caicos shows evidence of an underwater cave system and supports a thriving barracuda population, even though it’s located nearly a mile (1.5 km) inland!
+Another interesting case is the Boiling Hole on South Caicos, which has been known to have small tarpon in it.

-The typical cave profile of the wetland caves is an initial vertical drop of 40 to 70 feet (12 to 22 meter), followed by largely horizontal passages which can be more than 300 hundred feet ( 90 meter) in length and consist of multiple passages.
+The typical cave profile of the wetland caves is an initial vertical drop of 40 to 70 feet (12 to 22 m), followed by largely horizontal passages which can be more than 300 hundred feet (90 m) in length and consist of multiple passages.

 Small dry limestone sinkholes are found throughout the Caicos Islands.
-These vary greatly is size from less than a foot (.3 meter) in diameter to nearly a hundred feet (30 meter).
-Depths also vary greatly depending on the terrain, but 6 to 40 feet (2 to 12 meter) depths are typically.
+These vary greatly in size from less than a foot (0.3 m) in diameter to nearly a hundred feet (30 m).
+Depths also vary greatly depending on the terrain, yet 6 to 40 feet (2 to 12 m) depths are typical.
 In most cases, soil or loose rocks are found at the bottom.

-The Hole on Providenciales is the best-know example in the country.
-Although not as cleanly defined as many of the smaller sinkholes, this feature is quite large with drops to water 60 feet below.
+The Hole on Providenciales is the best-known example in the country.
+Although not as cleanly defined as many of the smaller sinkholes, this feature is quite large with drops to water 60 feet (18 m) below.

-The cliffs above Cooper Jack Bay Beach on Providenciales is an excellent area for viewing Karst limestone sinkholes.
-In an area of only a few acres, there are over 50 well-defined limestone sinkholes, including some reaching depths of over 40 feet (12 meters) deep, along with several natural “bridge” arch formations and several small caves.
+The cliffs above Cooper Jack Bay Beach on Providenciales are an excellent area for viewing Karst limestone sinkholes.
+In an area of only a few acres, there are over 50 well-defined limestone sinkholes, including some reaching depths of over 40 feet (12 m) deep, along with several natural “bridge” arch formations and several small caves.
 Unfortunately, nothing has been done to protect this unique site.

 Characterized by perfectly round and wide openings, and rather impressive depths, several large submerged blue holes are found in the Turks and Caicos.

-Found in the interior of North Caicos between Kew and Sandy Point, the 250 foot (76 meter) deep Cottage Pond has seen a bit of exploration.
+Found in the interior of North Caicos between Kew and Sandy Point, the 250-foot (76 m) deep Cottage Pond has seen a bit of exploration.
 Researchers using complex Trimix diving gases reached the bottom in 2001.

 As is the case with some of the landlocked blue holes in the country, a halocline separated the brackish surface water layer of Cottage Pond from the salty deeper section of the hole.
 The bottom opened up into a rather large chamber, and horizontal cave passages continued at multiple levels.
 Another find was a previously unknown marine remipede, which was christened Kaloketos pilosus.

 Due to the general difficulty of access, very little is known about the tiny marine creatures found in the water below.
-Shrimps can be quite common, but tiny remipedes and other animals are also seen.
+Shrimp can be quite common, and tiny remipedes and other crustaceans are also seen.

 Barn owls can be seen at The Hole on Providenciales, at Indian Cave and Conch Bar Caves on Middle Caicos, and at the East Caicos Caves.